 The former framework - Prohibited, Restricted, Confidential, and Unrestricted - will be phased out by January 2016.

-If you have further questions, including questions about specific kinds of data (student records, grades, applications, etc), see the FAQ for handling Prohibited and Restricted Data.
+If you have further questions, including questions about specific kinds of data (student records, grades, applications, etc), see the FAQ for handling High Risk Data.

 Cheat Sheet (For the full definitions, see the Official Risk Classifications.)